RadControls for ASP.NET AJAX

 The left pane is a treeview with all controls on the page.
 Select a control that will initiate the callback request.
 Only the controls that have their check-boxes checked will initiate callbacks.
 Once you select the control in this pane, you need to choose the controls that will be updated.
 This can be done in the middle pane.

 The middle pane is another treeview with all controls on the page.
-Here you can select which controls will be updated after a callback request from the control checked and selected in the left pane.Please note that your selection in the middle pane can be applied only to one control from the left pane.
-Thus you can have different sets of controls that will be updated depending on the callback initiator control (from the left pane).
-After you set the controls that will be updated, you may select a Loading panel for each one of them.
-The Loading panel is set in the right pane.
+Here you can select which controls will be updated after a callback request from the control is checked and selected in the left pane.Please note that your selection in the middle pane can be applied only to one control from the left pane.
+Thus, you can have different sets of controls that will be updated depending on the callback initiator control (from the left pane).
+After you set the controls that will be updated, you may select a Loading panel for each one of them in the right pane.

-You can find the working example of the screenshot below here.
+You can find the working code example of the screenshot below here.

-You can set the relationship between ajaxified and updated controls on server-side as well.
-For this purpose you need to use the AddAjaxSetting methods:
+You can set the relationship between ajaxified and updated controls on the server-side as well.
+For this purpose, you need to use the AddAjaxSetting methods:

-and have Telerik RadAjax generate the necessary code for you.
+and have RadAjax generate the necessary code for you.

-The parameters, which the control had used when it raised the request
+The parameters, which the control had used when it raised the request.(Optional)

 This function can be handled by the AjaxRequest event on the server.

-The ajaxRequestWithTarget(eventTarget, eventArgument) function can be called to simulate a postback/AJAX request send by other control with the specified UniqueID and specified arguments.
+2. The ajaxRequestWithTarget(eventTarget, eventArgument) function can be called to simulate a postback/AJAX request send by another control with the specified UniqueID and specified arguments:

-The control which should raise postback event.
-Otherwise if your control is in a INamingContainer, you should use the control's UniqueID.
+The control that should raise postback event.
+Otherwise, if your control is in an INamingContainer, you should use the control's UniqueID.